subirvarma/GeneralCognitics/_posts/Autonomous_Systems.md

 The experiment consists of two parts: In the first part the LLM is prompted with its objective and this followed by a dialogue in which the LLM issues commands to move left, right, up or down and the human responds with a short description of the effect of the carrying out the command (as shown in the upper RHS of Fig. 10).
 This continues until the LLM reaches it goal room.
 In the second part of the experiment the experimenters test the ability of the LLM to form a model of all the rooms, by prompting it to describe their locations.
 GPT4's response is shown in the RHS of Fig. 10, and is also diagrammed on the bottom RHS of the figure.
 As we can see the LLM's map of the rooms corresponds to the true map, and the LLM is able to paint an accurate picture of the rooms that it has been in.
 The response also includes descriptions of the rooms based on what LLM 'imagines' them to be, based on their names.

 This paper shows that LLMs build an internal map of the world based on the information that is being fed into them.
 They presumably use this internal map or World Model to formulate their output, as opposed to purely statistical next word prediction.
 This allows them to handle the 'covariate shift' problem i.e., be able to give effective responses to inputs that are not part of their training data.
+This example of World Model building differs from the prior two, since by using GPT4 we are starting with an LLM that has already been trained.
+Based on this training, the GPT4 has presumably formed a model for the world, which is why it is able to understand concepts such as 'left', 'right' or 'up', and 'down'.
+During the course of the chat session which takes place in the inference mode, GPT4 forms a more specialized World Model that is specific to the information it is being fed during the chat.

 ### Isomorphism between the LLM World Models and the Real World